Pope Sergius I

 Pope Sergius I (c.
-650 – 8 September 701) was the bishop of Rome from 15 December 687 to his death, and is revered as a saint by the Roman Catholic Church.
-He was elected at a time when two rivals, Paschal and Theodore, were locked in dispute about which of them should become pope.
+650 – 8 September 701) was the bishop of Rome from 15 December 687 to his death on 8 September 701, and is revered as a saint by the Roman Catholic Church.
+He was elected at a time when two rivals, Paschal and Theodore, were locked in a dispute about which of them should become pope.
 His papacy was dominated by his response to the Quinisext Council, the canons of which he steadfastly refused to accept.
 Thereupon Emperor Justinian II ordered Sergius' arrest, but the Roman people and the Italian militia of the exarch of Ravenna refused to allow the exarch to bring Sergius to Constantinople.

 Early life

 Sergius I came from an Antiochene Syrian family which had settled at Panormus in Sicily.
 Sergius left Sicily and arrived in Rome during the pontificate of Adeodatus II.
 He may have been among the many Sicilian clergy in Rome due to the Caliphate's attacks on Sicily in the mid-7th century.
 Pope Leo II ordained him cardinal-priest of Santa Susanna on 27 June 683, and he rose through the ranks of the clergy.
 He remained cardinal-priest of Santa Susanna until he was selected to become pope.